bradjacobs/excel-to-csv/README.md

 * Create an alternate implemenation utilizing POI's 'XSSFSheetXMLHandler' class
   * preliminary results show it's a lot faster on really big files.
   * TBD how (or if) would integrate with existing code.
-* Create a new demo class that shows the 'bare bones basics' of how to read an Excel Sheet
-  * (without all the extra fluff that this project intoduces)
-* Create a new demo class that shows how to read an Excel Sheet and write it back out to a new file.
 * Put a more legitimate project version in the pom.xml
 * Consider making a 'release version' or something that can be referenced via maven dependency
 * Integrate a real logger into the code.